 In 1972, the Buccaneer S.2 was assigned a somewhat confusing series of subvariant designations:

 Major updates of the Buccaneer were considered during its history, but nothing more sophisticated than the S.2 ever flew.
 However, some changes were made to keep the Buccaneer up to date.
 One significant modification was an auxiliary tank with a capacity of 1,932 liters (510 US gallons) built into a visibly bulged bombbay door.
 This modification was required because aerodynamic difficulties kept the RAF S.2s from using the enlarged South African slipper tanks.
 A Buccaneer fitted with the new bombbay door fuel tank first flew in 1970, and the tank was retrofitted to most operational S.2s.
-With both slipper tanks and the big bombbay tank, an S.2 had a ferry range of 4,257 kilometers (2,645 MI / 2,300 NMI), the equivalent of a jaunt from San Francisco to Hawaii.
+With both slipper tanks and the big bombbay tank, an S.2 had a ferry range of 4,257 kilometers (2,645 MI / 2,300 NMI) -- the equivalent of a jaunt from San Francisco to Hawaii, meaning it could effectively self-deploy to anywhere in the world with ground fuel stops.

 In 1979, the RAF obtained the American AN/AVQ-23E Pave Spike laser target designator pod.
 The Pave Spike carried a television camera boresighted with a laser beam, with the optics protected by a retractable nose shield.
 The Pave Spike was carried by Martel-capable Buccaneers, which had the back-seater TV display and joystick controller needed to make use of the pod.
 The Pave Spike was wired in through the left inboard stores pylon.
 Buccaneers carrying Pave Spike were capable of guiding laser-guided bombs for sibling Buccaneers, Jaguars, and other strike aircraft.